 The election has been over for nearly four months now.
 Biden is our President.
 Nevertheless, there are 75 million people out there who did not vote for Biden.
 Many, if not most of these people, feel the election was somehow stolen.
 However, they did not and do not today have sufficient rock solid proof to base their stolen election claim on.
 Still their faith in the integrity of our election system has reached a new low.
 What, then, are we to do as a nation to heal this unease and restore faith and creditability to our election process for all voters?
-I believe we need to tighten up the voter process similar to many other things citizens are required to a week by early May.
+I believe we need to tighten up the voter process similar to many other things citizens are required to and during scheduled office hours between students and teachers.
+More specific information will be forthcoming as we finalize these plans.
+After April break, we will continue to Island forge ahead and catch offer the four-day schedule but will begin to up to us quickly. phase in additional students.
+So, starting on Monday, April 26, all ninth-grade students grandchildren, my chilwill return to school four days a week.
+As dren or my friends in over long as the current trends continue, our goal a year.
+I'm ready for that is to have everyone back on campus four days to change.
+We may never a week by early May.
 We are very aware that our community ing, inspired by the French views students returning to in-person classes very differently at this time.
 Each time we before the pandemic.
 More take steps to expand student access to in-per- than once I was smacked son learning we typically see about 30-35 per- on each cheek by people I cent of our day student population choose to remain fully virtual.
-We also frequently hear ly replaced the handshake, from another segment of the population that believes we should return the entire school I'm ready to bump elbows population to in-person learning immediate- or do Namaste hands when ly.
+We also frequently hear ly replaced the handshake, from another segment of the population that: believes we should return the entire school I'm ready to bump elbows population to in-person learning immediate- or do Namaste hands when ly.
 Navigating this reality is not easy; as our I meet people.
 If a safer form mission states, everyone deserves an equal educational experience.
 We plan to have many of the traditional activities for students throughout the last few weeks of school, as allowable by the state.
 Conversations are underway about proms. class night, Freshman Scholar Breakfast, and several other events.
 Although they may appear different than in the past, we are committed to making these special events memorable.
 Our 133rd Commencement will be held on Saturday, June 12 at 10 a.m.
-While I can't or not wearing a mask, he speak to every detail of the event, the date and time have been set to celebrate our senior class Although this year has been far from typical, we are hopeful that we can end the school year with some normalcy for our students right mix might be 60 perwho have been impacted by so much.
+While I can't or not wearing a mask, he speak to every detail of the event, the date and time have been set to celebrate our senior Although this year has been far from typical, we are hopeful that we can end the school year with some normalcy for our students right mix might be 60 perwho have been impacted by so much.
 We want to thank everyone for their patience and support of their students.
 We are confident that ending the year in person honors our stocks are bubbling up, peocommitment put students first.
 Stay safe and be well.
-In partnership, CHRISTOPHER SANDFORD HEAD OF SCHOOL WOODSTOCK ACADEMY and Hollywood, that was rife had just met.
-Kissing nearwhich is done for as well. of greeting comes along, let's embrace it.
-Our behaviors show how we deal with risk, which may be as inborn as it is learned.
-I've known risk takers, who were first in line to sky dive or bungee jump.
-My husband's best friend from his days at an all boys' high school still scares us.
-Whether flying a small plane feels perfectly safe.
-In investing, my husband says, there is a system to analyze how much risk an investor wants to take.
-The cent in stocks and 40 percent in bonds and cash or something a bit different.
-When ple might want to increase their holdings, even though the prices are higher.
-The choices are based on many factors but tolerance of risk matters.
+In partnership, CHRISTOPHER SANDFORD HEAD OF SCHOOL WOODSTOCK ACADEMY be qualified for, before being able to actually do them.